dmpdump/dmpdump.github.io/_posts/2025-08-02-CobaltStrike_HK.md

 6:  eb f9                   jmp    0x1
 ```

 Locking the loader executable with an infinite patch likely serves the purpose of blocking the normal execution flow of `config.exe` while maintaining the persistent execution of the malicious Cobalt Strike thread.
 The infinite patch likely avoids thread synchronization issues or early termination/crashes due to the execution of the malicious DLL.
-This Cobalt Strike loader was compiled on July 16, 2025 (one day before the sample was uploaded to VirusTotal) and its original name is `ldrunlock.dll`.
+This Cobalt Strike loader was compiled on July 16, 2025 (two days before the sample was uploaded to VirusTotal) and its original name is `ldrunlock.dll`.
 The original DLL name was likely derived from the infinite patch implemented in the loader executable.

 ![sshot](/assets/images/hkcobaltstrike/dllheader.png)